 Technology is changing everything.
 From the way we make travel arrangements, shop at the department store, hail a cab—and even the way business owners apply for a small business loan.
 Similarly, many lenders are turning to online applications for small business loans.

 As more and more people do business on their smartphones, tablets, and computers, it’s no wonder that online applications for small business loans are the preferred choice of many business owners.
-In fact, one of the top three reasons cited for choosing an online business loan in a survey conducted earlier this year by the Electronic Transactions Association, was the easy application process.
+In fact, one of the top three reasons cited for choosing an online business loan in a survey conducted by Smarter Loans, the was the easy application process.

 Nevertheless, Simply Putting an Application Online Isn’t Enough

-Additionally, a safe and secure online applications process is important to business owners whether they’re borrowing $5,000 or $500,000.
+Additionally, a safe and secure online applications process is important to business owners whether they’re borrowing $5,000 or $250,000 in Canada.
 At OnDeck, your loan application is protected by encryption and Transport Layer Security (TLS) protocol to ensure your sensitive information is securely sent to OnDeck.

 Frequently Asked Questions When Applying for a Business Loan